 Membership fees are £10 single and £12 joint (two members at the same address) and fall due on 1st October each year.
 Non-members are very welcome to attend our meetings - there is a £2.50 charge for visitors.

 This website is intended to provide information about the activities of the Group and as a medium to publish the results of our research.
 It also provides a means for you to get answers to questions you may have about the history of the area - if you have any local or family history research queries relating to the RH7 area we would be happy to help or post an item on our Notice Board.
-Please email your questions to The Webmaster - we would also like to hear from you if there is anything you think should be added to the website.
+Please email your questions to our Chairman.- we would also like to hear from you if there is anything you think should be added to the website.